 Training, qualifications & experience

-- I am a psychoanalytic psychotherapist and psychoanalyst, a full member of the BPF, the BPA and the IPA.
+- I am a psychoanalytic psychotherapist and psychoanalyst, a member of the BPA and the IPA, and registered with the British Psychoanalytic Council

 - I have experience working within the WPF's counselling and psychotherapy service, and in a variety of other settings including higher education, youth counselling and the NHS.